 Meet your guide(s) for a pre-trip meeting in Fairbanks at 4 pm at Arctic Wild headquarters.

-Leaving Fairbanks we fly 300 miles, over the Yukon River, to the small town of Coldfoot.
+Leaving Fairbanks we fly 250 miles, over the Yukon River, to Arctic Village.
 We then catch a smaller plane for a spectacular flight to the Wind River.
 We set up camp and enjoy our first night in the wilderness.

 Temperatures vary dramatically in the Arctic.
 Temperatures range from the 20s to 70s.
 When the wind comes from the north, the temperature can drop to below freezing.
 Cold rains and snow are possible, but mostly, “bad weather” might come in the form of rain.
-Most years mid-August is an easy time to be on the river.
+Most years September is lovely time to be on the river.
 Mosquito season should be over and winter still several weeks away.
 Bring plenty of warm clothes and just a little DEET in case the weather is mild and the bugs are still around.